 - Click to share on Skype (Opens in new window)

 - Click to email this to a friend (Opens in new window)

 - Click to print (Opens in new window)

 About IdeaSmithIdeaSmith is the digital doppelganger of Ramya Pandyan (intrepid train-traveller and frequent spouter of post-midnight rhymes and rants).
 As IdeaSmith she battles obscurity and slays boredom with her stories about men, books, digitalia and Mumbai.
 She performs live and also blogs, tweets, Instagrams, Facebooks, +G’s, Youtubes and Goodreads all as IdeaSmith.
 Ramya is a blogger, digital storyteller and spoken word performer.
 She also runs a forum for aspiring writers called Alphabet Sambar.
 Tweet-bomb her at @ideasmithy.

-Posted on March 13, 2009, in Bookmarked, Hormone hangover, Laws of Attraction, Media Messages, Survival Guide, Times, they are a-changing and tagged Books, Chicklit, SATC.
+Posted on March 13, 2009, in Bookmarked, Hormone hangover, Laws of Attraction, Media Messages, Survival Guide, Times, they are a-changing and tagged Books, Chicklit, SATC, Sex and the City.
 Bookmark the permalink.
 2 Comments.